 Rapid Test Program & Home Testing Kits

-Throughout the Summer, families should continue to conduct twice weekly Rapid Lateral Flow tests at home.
-Families can find out more about this free testing and order their own home testing kits HERE.
+The School met its Government obligation by providing two Rapid Lateral Flow tests to each Middle and Upper School student at the end of August.
+Families are now expected to Rapid Lateral Flow test twice weekly.
+You can find out more about this free testing and order their own home testing kits HERE.

 All Middle and Upper School students and faculty/staff are temperature checked.
 The data related to temperature is unique to each measurement and this data is not stored or recorded over time on any individual.

 We have installed temperature-checking stations across the campus to provide a daily temperature check upon arrival.
 While this test relates to only one symptom of the COVID-19 virus, by checking temperatures each morning we can ensure that students or faculty/staff with a higher temperature, signaling the beginning of a fever, can safely return home, follow guidance on testing, and rest until the fever has passed.

 - Students and faculty/staff who display a high temperature of 37.8ºC/100ºF or more will receive a secondary check.
 Results of the secondary check will determine our next steps:

 - If the secondary check displays a temperature below 37.8C/100ºF, the student or faculty/staff member may proceed on to campus and/or the bus;

 - If the secondary check confirms a high temperature: